Positivist school (criminology): Physical characteristics

 Historically, medicine became interested in the problem of crime, producing studies of physiognomy (see Johann Kaspar Lavater and Franz Joseph Gall) and the science of phrenology which linked attributes of the mind to the shape of the brain as revealed through the skull.
 These theories were popular because they absolved society and any failures of its government of responsibility for criminal behavior.
 The problem lay in the propensities of individual offenders who were biologically distinguishable from law-abiding citizens.
 This theme was amplified by the Italian School and through the writings of Cesare Lombroso (see L'Uomo Delinquente, The Criminal Man and Anthropological criminology) which identified physical characteristics associated with degeneracy demonstrating that criminals were atavistic throwbacks to an earlier evolutionary form.
 Charles Goring (1913) failed to corroborate the characteristics but did find criminals shorter, lighter and less intelligent, i.e. he found criminality to be "normal" rather than "pathological" (cf the work of Hooton found evidence of biological inferiority).
 William Sheldon identified three basic body or somatotypes (i.e. endomorphs, mesomorphs, and ectomorphs), and introduced a scale to measure where each individual was placed.
 He concluded that delinquents tended to mesomorphy.
 Modern research might link physical size and athleticism and aggression because physically stronger people have the capacity to use violence with less chance of being hurt in any retaliation.
 Otherwise, such early research is no longer considered valid.
 The development of genetics has produced another potential inherent cause of criminality, with chromosome and other genetic factors variously identified as significant to select heredity rather than environment as the cause of crime (see: nature versus nurture).
 However, the evidence from family, twin, and adoption studies shows no conclusive empirical evidence to prefer either cause.

 Intelligence

 There are a number of reputable studies that demonstrate a link between lower intelligence and criminality.
-However, when studies are conducted among the prison population, they are only studiying those criminals actually caught.
+However, when studies are conducted among the prison population, they are only studying those criminals actually caught.
 In other words, it might be that less intelligence people are more likely to be caught, rather than less intelligent people are more likely to commits crimes.
 For example, individuals with higher intelligence are more likely to avoid being arrested.
 Emotional intelligence has also been closely related to aggression and criminals.
 People who tend to have a lower emotional intelligence are those that have a hard time managing their emotions and are more prone to act out and perpetrate criminal behavior.